-There are, of course, many more ways that Tweetspeak has been here to offer poetry and literacy for life—as a way to bring much-needed kindness, friendship, and simple living to the world.
+There are, of course, many more ways that Tweetspeak has been here to offer poetry and literacy for life—as a way to bring much-needed kindness, generosity, and lovely living to the world.
 And you have been part of them.

 To those who’ve been partners, we say a warm thank you.
 It’s such a pleasure to have you at our side.